George Legrady: Early life and education

 Legrady was born in Budapest, Hungary, and emigrated to Montreal, Quebec, Canada at age 6 with his parents and brothers Miklos and Thomas under political refugee status in November 1956 during the Hungarian Revolution.
 His father, :nl:Thomas Legrady was a musician and composer.
 His paternal great-grandfather Légrády Tivadar was a lithographer and co-founder with his brother :hu:Légrády Károly, of the Légrády Testvérek publishing house in Budapest.
 His maternal great-grandfather, :hu:Váradi Antal, was a playwright, poet, and director of the Hungarian National Academy of Dramatic Arts in Budapest.

 Legrady attended French elementary school in Montreal at pensionnat Mont Jésus-Marie, Outremont with his brother Miklos, where both studied classical music.
 They completed their high-school degrees in English at Marymount High in Cote-Saint Luc.
 Between the age of fourteen to twenty, he worked in construction, factories, and underground mining in northern Manitoba, also as a keyboardist in various Montreal bands such as the Mike Jones Group, the Haunted, and the Urge.
 In the late 1960s he was an occasional member of both the Musicians’ Union and the Steelworkers Union.

 In 1969, he studied in English Literature at Loyola College, Montreal where he was introduced to photography as an artform by painter/photographer Charles Gagnon, and photographer John Max.
-After a one-year travel in Europe and the Middle East, he attended Goddard College, Vermont in 1971, and followed with a Masters of Fine Arts in Photography at the San Francisco Art Institute in 1976.
+After a one-year travel in Europe and the Middle East, he attended Goddard College, Vermont in 1971.
+He later received a Master of Fine Arts degree in photography from the San Francisco Art Institute in 1976.